 What timber do you use?

-Our Log Cabins are manufactured from premium grade Northern European Pine.
+Our Log Cabins are manufactured from premium grade Northern European Spruce.
 This provides the very best timber for this type of application.

 Northern European pine is grown in the Scandinavian countries of Sweden, Norway and Finland where the extreme cold makes growth rates much slower.
 This produces a very stable timber with a tight grain giving the timber a greater density than faster growing varieties.